Sanskruti06/Nium-Coffee-Case-Study/README.md

 dump/        where the pg_dump lands
 ```

 The design idea is simple: Python only cleans and loads.
-Everything else — the joins, the per-person
+Everything else like the joins, the per-person
-maths, the growth rates, the scoring — happens in SQL, in numbered files you can read top to bottom.
+maths, the growth rates, the scoring happens in SQL, in numbered files you can read top to bottom.
 I did it this way partly because the brief asked for SQL transformation files, but mostly because it's
 how I'd actually build this at work.
 Keeping the logic in SQL means anyone can rerun it, read it, or
 change one step without touching Python.